TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Traceable residues
 ^^^^^^^^^^^^^^^^^^

 In the first stage of calculation *Valve* finds all residues that should be traced and appends them to the list of *traceable residues*.
 It is done in a loop over all frames.
 In each frame residues of interest are searched and appended to the list but only if they are not already present on the list.
-In :ref:`sandwich_mode <sandwich>` mode this is repeated for each layer.
+In :ref:`sandwich_option <sandwich>` mode this is repeated for each layer.

 The search of *traceable residues* is done according to user provided specifications.
 Two requirements have to be met to append residue to the list: